pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

 ## Agenda

-This is a **preliminary agenda** and is subject to revisions.
-The definitive details, including topics, abstracts, speakers, and allocated time slots, will be provided here once they are finalized.

 {{< agenda "agenda" >}}

 Speakers are prohibited from promoting their products or services at this conference.
 Commercials, workshops and pitches may contain commercial information.